The New Work Concept – The New Way of WorkingBlog / June 3, 2022 / with Christoph Drebes

-As New Work is in the co-creation of a company’s strategy, the collaboration between teams and managers is necessary to build an organization’s identity.
+As New Work is in co-creating a company’s strategy, collaboration between teams and managers is necessary to build an organization’s identity.
 As a result of silo mentalities breaking down and employees being able to share multiple perspectives, they can paint the whole picture of a company’s future together.

 FOCUSING ON PEOPLE-CENTERED VALUES

 The last key feature of New Work is ensuring that people are at the center of your company’s values.
 McKinsey research says that many corporations have shifted to a more people-centered mentality by cherishing “small moments of engagement.”
 From idea sharing to coaching, mentorship, coworking, and socializing, this intimacy has been shown to increase productivity.

 Professional meetings are one element of New Work; informal meetings are just as important.
 Ideally, they should be seen as a perk or a benefit.
 When meeting culture is people-centered, employees develop a positive association with meetings rather than seeing them as mandatory busy work.

 4 STEPS TO CREATE A NEW WORK ENVIRONMENT

 New Work culture is no longer the employers shaping the conditions of work.
 And now, with the Great Resignation, the stakes are higher than ever.
 Employees’ needs, wants, and requirements are at the forefront.

 That being said, employers, team leaders, and HR professionals should talk to their employees and get their opinion on the future of their work environment in the following ways.

 Leaders and HR professionals must strategically work together to create a New Work environment for all employees.